lazywithclass/fp/lifting.md

 which returns `Maybe Int -> Maybe Int` and that is exactly what we want, the capability to accept yet another parameter wrapped in a monadic context, so that we can continue piping `ap` for infinite lifting.

+I'm told `ap` is an applicative functor, or simply applicative.